BE STRONG AND OF GOOD COURAGE

 When and where they should have publicly stood up and spoken the truth, they kept silent.
 When they should have rebuked, corrected and disciplined the erring believers, they were fearful.

-Many youths today are going deeper in rebellion, immorality and all sorts of evil practices because their parents were not strong, bold, and courageous enough to rebuke, correct, and discipline them early in life.
+Many youths today have gone so deep in rebellion, immorality and all sorts of evil practices because their parents were not strong, bold, and courageous enough to rebuke, correct, and discipline them early in life.

 Many souls in the yet to be reached communities are perishing today without being reached with the gospel of Christ because many believers whom God has called to reach out to them are held down and back by fear of persecution and death.